 - Coordination of specific learning programmes eg Literacy and remedial reading, visiting teachers for students with disabilities, volunteer mentor coordination

-- Coordination of teacher assistant resources for students with special need
+- Coordination of education assistant resources for students with diagnosed special needs

-- Collaboration with School Psychologist for Schools plus resourcing application
+- Collaboration with the Deputy Principal and School Psychologist for disability resourcing

 - Modelling & promoting awareness & innovation of special needs issues